Atlassian Intelligence fix JQL errors: A 2026 overview

 How the JQL fixer works

-The process is pretty straightforward.
+The process is very intuitive.
 You write your JQL query and hit search.
-If you’ve messed something up, Jira gives you the usual error message.
-But now, right next to it, you'll see a new "Fix error" button.
+If there's a syntax issue, Jira provides an error message and a helpful "Fix error" button.

-When you click it, Atlassian Intelligence takes a look at your query and offers up a corrected version.
-You can accept the fix and run the search again.
-It's built to catch the common, simple mistakes, such as:
+When you click it, Atlassian Intelligence analyzes your query and offers a corrected version.
+You can then accept the fix and run the search.
+It is excellent at catching common mistakes, such as:

-The upside: A helping hand for Jira newbies
+The upside: A helping hand for Jira users

 Atlassian Intelligence pricing breakdown